umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ---
 description: >-
-  Details a package supporting creation of integrations with external services using OAuth flows.
+  Details a package supporting creation of integrations with external services that use an OAuth flow for authentication and authorization.
 ---

 # Authorized Services